ManfredTremmel/gwt-bean-validators/README.md

 Dependencies
 ------------
 If you wan't to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions.
-You simply can add apache-commons-lang3 3.3.2 and apache-commons-validator 1.4.0.
+You simply can add apache-commons-lang3 3.3.2, apache-commons-validator 1.4.0 and apache-commons-beanutils-core 1.8.3.
 On the gwt frontend side, you have to include my gwt-commons-lang3 3.3.2-SNAPSHOT and gwt-commons-validators 1.4.0-SNAPSHOT src.jars instead.
 Maven will include them automaticly.

 Maven integraten